 ‘Rangatira’ is comprised of two Maori words – Raranga (meaning to weave) and tira (meaning a group of people).
 Rangatira translates to the word leader – someone who can bring people together towards a common goal.

 Launched in 2012, Rangatira: The New Zealand Student Leadership Conference was an initiative inspired by Kelsey Crew, Liam Hae Hae and Shaquille Graham of Rotorua Boys’ High School.
 These three young men attended yLead’s signature event, The Australian Student Leadership Conference in Brisbane, where they developed a vision of bringing the experience to New Zealand.
-Rangatira is an opportunity to gather the finest young leaders from across the North Island.
+Rangatira is an opportunity to gather and develop the finest young leaders from the Super Eight network.

 Students return from the conference: